mstefanowich/EasyMine.online-Monitor/README.md

 12/20/17
 * Fix sloppy JSON parsing
-* Improve overall aesthetics
+* Improve overall aesthetics, doesn't work if you run it straight from CMD, messes up the COORD structure
 * Convert H to MH or GH
 * Make sure runs on all versions of Windows
 * Include segment to list blocks currently being mined

 ## Getting Started

-Download/Clone/??? the main.c file, start it up in VS as a blank C++ project and include wininet.lib under linked options.
-Which ever OR download the .exe and .bat file listed here.
+Download/Clone/??? the main.c file, start it up in VS as a blank C++ project and include wininet.lib under linked options OR download the .exe and .bat file listed here.

 #### **Prerequisites**